libdynd/libdynd/README.md

 array library could be structured in C++.
 See [here](https://github.com/libdynd/libdynd/commit/768ac9a30cdb4619d09f4656bfd895ab2b91185d) for the very first commit.
 Mark was at the [University of British Columbia](https://www.ubc.ca/), then joined [Continuum Analytics](http://continuum.io/about-continuum) part-time when it was founded in January 2012, and later became full-time in the spring of 2012.
+[Mark Wiebe](https://github.com/mwiebe) parted ways with Continuum at the end of 2014, joining [Thinkbox Software](http://www.thinkboxsoftware.com/).

 During the formation of Continuum, DyND was open-sourced and brought into the company as a part of the [Blaze project](http://blaze.pydata.org).
 Continuum secured funding